 - Header compression: HTTP headers carry large volumes of information, which is repeatedly transmitted.
 HTTP/2 compresses HTTP headers into the HPACK format.
 Both ends of the communications cache a copy of the HTTP header indexes and hence transmit only index numbers for duplicate HTTP headers.
 This increases transmission speed and efficiency.

 An HTTPS certificate is configured before you enable HTTP/2.
 For more information, see Enable HTTPS secure acceleration.

-- If you are configuring the HTTPS certificate for the first time, you must complete configuring the certificate and wait the certificate to take effect before enabling HTTP/2.
+- If you are configuring an HTTPS certificate for the first time, you must wait for the certificate to take effect before you enable HTTP/2.

 - If you disable HTTPS certificates after you enable HTTP/2, HTTP/2 is automatically disabled.

 - Log on to the ApsaraVideo VOD console.

 - In the left-side navigation pane, click Configuration Management.

 - On the Domain Names page, select the domain name that you want to configure, and click Configure in the Actions column.